-Using a radical variety of organic agriculture we farm 8 hectares of Sangiovese vineyards which lie in 3 different plots of land: at 450, 350 and 250 metres altitude, located at San Polino, to the north of Montalcino and to the far south respectively.
+Using a radical variety of organic agriculture, we farm 8 hectares of Sangiovese vineyards which lie in 3 different plots of land: at 450, 350 metres altitude, located at San Polino and to the north of Montalcino.

-We have a holistic attitude to viticulture believing that we must respect and encourage all biodiversity possible in the vineyard, as the larger the pool of diversity, the greater possibility for a natural pest control and the healthier the grapes.
+We have a holistic attitude to viticulture, believing that we must respect, encourage and restore our biodiversity in the vineyard: the larger the pool of diversity, the greater possibility for a natural pest control and the healthier the grapes.
 To fertilize the fields we make our own compost using the stalks of the grape bunches, the pressed grape skins, all our green cuttings, from grass to prunings and animal dung.
 We plant grasses and beans to add nitrogen and nutrients to the soil.

-We do not use any chemicals on the vineyards, also avoiding the use of sulphur as this fungicide upsets delicate balances of insect species while we need the presence of all these insects, good and bad, to make up the great vineyard melting pot only from which healthy and untainted grapes can emerge.
+We do not use any chemicals on the vineyards, also avoiding the use of sulphur as this fungicide upsets delicate balances of insect species.
+We need the presence of all these insects, good and bad, because only from this great vineyard melting pot ocan healthy and untainted grapes emerge.

 Our newest project is to spray microbiological mixes made from forest humus and green compost over the vineyards during the summer months with the aim of re-creating a forest microbiological harmony amongst the vines, where no particular pathology can gain the upper hand.